akshatamohanty/akshatamohanty.github.io/_posts/blog/2017-11-7-blog_typescript-testing-with-karma.md

 title:  How to integrate Jasmine testing framework for Typescript
 summary: Test-driven development (TDD) is a best practice for clean, robust production-grade code.
 However, setting up these testing frameworks can be daunting.
 Here are some of the lessons I learned while setting up Jasmine testing framework for Typescript
 date:   2017-11-7
+permalink: tdd-with-jasmine-and-typescript
 ---

 # Creating a package.json file

 Use `npm init` to create the package.json file.
 It acts like a wizard and steps you through the entire file creation.
 Press enter to accept defaults (which will be in most cases).
 This file is what is used to configure the build process and run, build and test your application.

 <br />

 # Folder Structure
 This projects implements a folder structure as follows -

 Folder: `./`
   - `.config`: [Contains all the config files]